How to Lose Weight with Hypothyroidism – Step by Step Guide

 This is technically a "normal" tests, but this patient had ALL of the symptoms of hypothyroidism, and yes was told her labs were "normal".

-Once she was given thyroid hormone (armour thyroid in this case), she lost weight and had almost complete resolution in her symptoms.
+Once she was given thyroid hormone (Armour thyroid in this case), she lost weight and had an almost complete resolution in her symptoms.

 Before you check other hormones, start with your Thyroid function.

 You can find 4 simple tests to see if your thyroid function is up to par here.

 I've found that most patients do better on some form of T3 in their thyroid hormone.

 Once you feel your thyroid function is optimized then you can jump into evaluating and testing for other hormonal imbalances.

 #1.
 Insulin Resistance, Elevated Blood Sugar, and Pre-Diabetes